rod4n4m1/sre-manifesto/docs/about/author.md

 ## Signatories and Supporters

-We incentivize any site reliability engineering enthusiast to sign this manifesto and become a champion of it.
+We incentivize any site reliability engineering enthusiasts to sign this manifesto and become champions of it.

 ## End